How To Best Organize a Walk In Pantry

 If it’s a food item, you just have too much of (thank you, Costco) or you don’t think you’ll use, donate it to an area food bank.

-Just like the toy room, just like your desk, just like the garage (only cleaner and tastier), start by grouping like things together.
+Just like the toy room, like your desk, like the garage (only cleaner and tastier), start by grouping similar items together.

 Then break those down into smaller categories.
 Food could be baking ingredients, canned goods, cereals, snacks, beverages, fresh perishables, seasonings, etc.